 - 1. A student who is academically suspended will not be allowed to enroll in any courses offered by Grace Christian University during the next semester. - 2.
 A student on academic suspension for the first time may be re-entered into the desired program after sitting out one semester and by completing an Application for Re-Entry.
-If this application is approved by the Associate Provost or Admissions Committee, the student may be return on Academic Probation. - 3.
-Any student academically suspended for a second time must petition the Associate Provost or Admissions Committee for re-entry after one semester of absence.
+If this application is approved by the Provost or designee or Admissions Committee, the student may be return on Academic Probation. - 3.
+Any student academically suspended for a second time must petition the Educational Policies Committee for re-entry after one semester of absence.
 This petition must include evidence that the difficulties previously encountered have been overcome and that completion of degree requirements can reasonably be expected.
 The decision of the Educational Policies Committee is final, with no right to appeal. - 4.
-A student who becomes academically suspended because of extenuating circumstances may appeal this decision to the Associate Provost or Admissions Committee.
-A student's participation in completing the Academic Success Plan will be considered when making this determination.
+A student who becomes academically suspended because of extenuating circumstances may appeal this decision to the Academic Appeal Committee.
+A student's participation in completing and following the Academic Success Plan will be considered when making this determination.
 The appeal must be submitted within four weeks of receiving notification of the suspension.